 Are you and your students getting excited about Halloween?
-Or, perhaps you don’t share the same enthusiasm for Halloween activities and Halloween art?
-We understand both points of view!
-So, here are eight educational Halloween craft ideas to give you options and to make your classroom spooky while learning!
+Here are eight educational and fun Halloween craft ideas to give you options and to make your classroom spooky while learning!

 Halloween Classroom Door Challenge

-Students love a design challenge and it doesn’t get much better than the official Teach Starter Halloween Door Decoration Challenge!
+Students love a design challenge and it doesn’t get much better than a Halloween Door Decoration Challenge!
 This activity is ideal for upper-year students.
 This team challenge provides the opportunity for collaborative work and explores measurement, scale drawing and STEM.

 Use our STEM Planning and Reflection Sheet – Upper Years to help your students to plan and reflect on each stage of the design process.
 Students fill out each section: